Language Reference

 Punctuation Characters

-reader (read_ in kernel/fe.c) as structure; nine appear inside the names of
+reader (read_ in kernel/fe.c) as structure; eleven appear inside the names of

 Reader / structural — handled specially by the reader: